javier-rivera-deel/auto-complete/README.md

 The API data comes from the Pokemon API: https://pokeapi.co/.
 Feel free to query the names of your favorite Pokemons!

 To run the project, execute `npm run start`

+Visit a live version of the project at: https://havebeeair.com/autocomplete